rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 at the end of accumulation.

 In the 2020 paper[@pcd] _"Proof-Carrying Data from Accumulation Schemes"_
-, that this project heavily relies on, the authors presented a generalized version of the previous accumulation structure of Halo that they coined _Accumulation Schemes_.
-Simply put, given a predicate $\Phi: \Instance \to
-\{ \top, \bot \}$, and $m$ representing the number of instances accumulated for each proof step and may vary for each time $\ASProver$ is called.
+, the authors presented a generalized version of the previous accumulation structure of Halo that they coined _Accumulation Schemes_.
+Simply put, given a predicate $\Phi: \Instance \to \{ \top, \bot \}$, and $m$ representing the number of instances accumulated for each proof step and may vary for each time $\ASProver$ is called.
 An accumulation scheme then consists of the following functions:

 - $\ASSetup(\l) \to \pp_\AS$